Soccer - Brazil cemetery loses bones of World Cup winner Garrincha

 By Andrew Downie

-SAO PAULO (Reuters) - The Brazilian cemetery that buried twice World Cup winner Garrincha in 1983 has lost the player's bones, family and officials in his home town said on Wednesday.
+SAO PAULO (Reuters) - The Brazilian cemetery where twice World Cup winner Garrincha was buried in 1983 has lost the player's bones, family and officials in his home town said on Wednesday.

 He died in 1983 after a long battle with alcoholism and was buried in his home town cemetery in Mage, around 40 miles from Rio de Janeiro.

-"From our research, we're not sure he's still buried," the official said.
-"We have information that the body was exhumed and taken to a niche but there is documentation about the exhumation."
+"From our research, we're not sure he's still buried," a cemetery official told Rio’s Extra newspaper.
+"We have information that the body was exhumed and taken to a niche but there is no documentation about the exhumation."

-The Raiz da Serra cemetery in Mage has two tombs with Garrincha's name on them, the paper said.
+The Raiz da Serra cemetery in Mage has two tombs with Garrincha's name on them.

 One is a plot where Garrincha was originally laid in 1983 alongside other members of his family.
 The second is marked with an obelisk and was built in 1985.

+“Therefore the municipality is looking to get the authorisation for an exhumation, for both the transfer of the genetic material necessary for an exam and (to find) the whereabouts of his mortal remains."

+Officials are expected to ask Garrincha's family to provide DNA samples to help them confirm the bones in one of the plot's are Garrincha's.

-One of Garrincha's daughters told Reuters a gravedigger informed her that he is likely to be in one of the two graves.
+Garrincha's daughter Rosangela Santos told Reuters that a gravedigger at the cemetery informed her that her father's remains were likely to be in one of the two graves.

-But Rosangela Santos said she was upset at the revelation her father is missing.

 (Reporting by Andrew Downie, editing by Ed Osmond)